Express and Economy Nigerian Parcel Delivery from only £30.66

-Whether you are shipping to Lagos or Abuja, ParcelHero® guarantees to give you the cheapest rates along with the best service.
-Not only is our parcel delivery booking system simple and easy to use, we also save you up to 71%.
+Whether you are shipping to Lagos or Abuja, ParcelHero guarantees to give you the cheapest rates along with the best service.
+Not only is our parcel delivery booking system simple and easy to use, we also save you up to 60%.

-We provide a selection of courier services to Nigeria, so you will always find a service that will suit your needs with ParcelHero®.
-Our express delivery will get your package to Nigeria in 2-4 days.
-Our economy delivery services will deliver your parcel in 3-4 days and our super economy service will deliver in 4+ days.
+We provide a selection of courier services to Nigeria, so you will always find an option that will suit your needs.
+Our express delivery will get your package to Nigeria between 2-4 days.
+Our economy delivery services will delivery your parcel in 3-4 days and our super economy service will deliver in 4+ days.

 Every international delivery arriving in Nigeria must pass the Nigerian customs authority.
 Depending on what items you send to Nigeria, the tax rate will fall between 0-35%.
 There are no duty-free allowances for shipping to Nigeria.

 There is a flat rate of 5% VAT on all imports into Nigeria, this fee is calculated based on the cost of the delivery and the insurance it has.
 Every country has its own list of items that are not allowed to cross the border, often called a prohibited items list.
 Nigeria prohibits the import of then following items:

 Restricted items for import include (these items are allowed but must meet strict requirements):